swiftlysingh/GigMe/README.md

 GigMe currently queries tweets and find tweets providing some "Gig".
 We all have seen [tweets like this](https://twitter.com/SSebi_/status/1333459190199824387) asking for someone for some gigs, right?
 This app will curate all the gigs for a particular role and present it to you in a dense, and easy to read form.
 I believe we can expand it to query for internships and job offer.
 Wait.
 Why should we stop at twitter?
 I think we can query LinkedIn, Facebook, probably any social platform.

+***This project is in very early stage, I am open to any to all ideas.
+If we neeed, I am happy to start this from scratch.***

 ## 👾 Technologies
 > To help scale development, this app is built using the MVC design pattern. subsequent changes made by contributors do not affect the central architecture.
 * SwiftUI